Skip to content

 • <S-r> - Redo the last undone operation

-You can abandon changes directly from the log buffer:
+You can abandon changes directly from the log buffer, works in visual mode to abandon multiple changes:

 • a - Abandon the revision under the cursor